ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 * **Testing with an unapproved token** – Unapproved developer tokens can be used with [Google Ads test accounts](https://developers.google.com/google-ads/api/docs/best-practices/test-accounts).
 The login customer ID must be the manager ID for that token, and test accounts don't serve ads and have limited features.
 * **Viewing debug logs** – Enable debugging by adding `define('WP_DEBUG', true);` to your `wp-config.php` file.
 Errors and request details will then appear in your PHP error log.

+== Diagnostics ==
+Use **Gm2 → Diagnostics** to check for plugin conflicts, missing files or theme customizations that may disable SEO output.
+Any detected issues are listed as an admin notice with steps to resolve them.

 == Breadcrumbs ==
 Display a breadcrumb trail anywhere using the `[gm2_breadcrumbs]` shortcode.
 The output is an ordered list wrapped in a `<nav>` element with accompanying JSON-LD for search engines.